 - Cost tracking and reporting

-We ourselves took a hard look at automation when we built TRiA, our multi-cloud management tool.
-We had feedback from clients stating that their largest concerns when managing their cloud assets revolved around cost containment, compliance and compliance reporting, and security.
+We took a hard look at automation when we built TRiA, our multi-cloud management tool.
+We had feedback from clients stating their largest concerns when managing their cloud assets, revolved around cost containment, compliance, compliance reporting, and security.
 The tool we developed helped to automate these things as much as possible without asking the client’s team to give up visibility into, or control of, their cloud assets.

 If you are a tech leader, your job should be to lead people—not do the work yourself.

-You get the picture: Everyone has some activity that helps them push the “reset” button.
-Find out what that is for you, and make time for it during the week.
-What you lose in terms of time in your schedule will more than be made up for in terms of a more efficient work week.
+You get the picture, everyone has some activity that helps them push the “reset” button.
+Find out what it is for you and make time for it during the week.
+What you lose in terms of time in your schedule will more than be made up for in terms of a more efficient workweek.